b-vic/port-checker/README.md

 # port-checker
-Connect to destination address(es) (host and a port) to validate connectivity.
-Call by ip address or hostname.
+Connect to destination address(es) to validate connectivity.
+Supports ip address or FQDN (fully qualified domain name).

-This class is intentionally using default package and all in 1 file to simplify being compiled remotely.
+This class is intentionally using a default package and all in 1 file to simplify being compiled remotely such as in a limited access environment.

 Support for java 8 is intentional to allow legacy environment support.
+Several alternatives exist but aren't always available.
+All you need is java and/or javac.

 ## Usage